 Takenokura Sanso Onsen Ryokan

-Since we visited Aso in March, and to me, March has a great temperature as it’s not too hot nor too cold to have a soak in the hot spring outdoor and rejuvenate our exhausted bodies right before our big adventure during the day.
+We visited Aso in March, and to me, March has a great temperature as it’s not too hot nor too cold to soak in the hot spring outdoors and rejuvenate our exhausted bodies right before our big adventure during the day.

 What is a caldera?